rm-hull/turtle/README.md

 * Examples

-* Tidy up canvas renderer
+* Tidy up renderers
+    - Colors don't render properly on a single stroke [Canvas renderer]
+    - Implement :move handler [PNG renderer]
+    - Use no affine transform, if no bounding-box provided

 * Rename png renderer - it isn't really that at all...

 * Implement commands:
-    - :origin - return to (0,0)
-    - :pen :up/:down - move to vs. line to processing
     - :width _n_ - set the stroke width

 [1]: https://github.com/technomancy/leiningen